 The town is located in the foothills of the northern reaches of the hills of the Serra Sao Mamede natural park and the Alentejo plain to its north is strewn with granite boulders.

-This picture shows the old part of the town which was once a typical Portuguese hill-top village with a Castle.
+This picture shows the old part of the fortified town enclosed within walls which was once a typical Portuguese hill-top village with a Castle.
 To the right you see the church of Santa Maria da Devesa which is a vast in proportion to the size of the village it originally served so clearly this was at some point a very prosperous place.

 It has a modern looking central square called the Praca de Dom Pedro V fringed with some 17C buildings including the Baroque Palacio da Torre and the town hall, plus some ornate 18C mansions.

 In the lovely old part of the town located in one of the steep narrow lanes adorned with flowers is an ancient synagogue dating from the 13th century.

 In the Jewish quarter the streets meet at the towns fountain, Fonte da Vila, the oldest font in the area thought to be from the 16th century.
 The water from the towns many fountains is reputed to have healing powers and is among the best in the country.

 That prosperity is said to have been influenced by the commercial acumen of a significant Jewish community whose existence is traced to the 15th Century.
 Although they suffered an expulsion some remained as "New Christians".

 Several streets were reserved for the Jewish community so the town has a well preserved area called the Jewish Quarter (Judiaria) which contains the oldest Synagogue in Portugal and some say it is the oldest in Europe.

 The Jewish Quarter is an interesting area to wander around with its cobbled paths and small white-washed houses with gothic doorways.
 The main route from the Castle through the Judiaria is Rua da Fontes which leads down to the fine 16th Century Renaissance fountain, Fonte da Vila made of marble and granite.